Phonon-blocked junction calorimeter: Noise and energy resolution

 where each term represents a specific source of noise.
 These contributions can be evaluated from the small power variation, $\langle\Delta P^2\rangle$, induced by the fluctuations applied to the perturbation terms in Eqs.\eqref{eq:linearized_balance_eqs}.
-Specifically, $\NEP_\TFN$ corresponds to thermodynamic power fluctuations, $\delta P_\TFN$; $\NEP_\Junc$ arises from shot noise at each junction, incorporating both power fluctuations, $\delta P_J$, and current fluctuations, $\delta I_J$; $\NEP_\Amp$ stems from readout noise due to current fluctuations, $\delta I_\Amp$; and $\NEP_\John$, which represents voltage fluctuations, $\delta V_\John$, generated by the resistance of the absorber and is considered negligible compared to other sources in this study.
+Specifically, $\NEP_\ph$ corresponds to thermodynamic phonon power fluctuations, $\delta P_\ph$; $\NEP_J$ arises from shot noise at each junction (giving the factor of two for the total), incorporating both power fluctuations due to the tunneling electrons, $\delta P_J$, and current fluctuations, $\delta I_J$; $\NEP_\Amp$ stems from readout noise in terms of equivalent input current fluctuations, $\delta I_\Amp$; and $\NEP_\John$, which represents voltage fluctuations, $\delta V_\John$, generated by the resistance of the absorber, and is considered negligible compared to all other sources in this study.

-As a result, the total NEP can be expressed as:
+As a result, the total NEP can be expressed as

-where we assume no correlations between TFN, junction noise, and Johnson noise, but allow for cross-correlation between the junction electrical and heat current fluctuations.
-It is also worth-noting that the cross-correlation term $\langle\delta I_J\delta P_J\rangle$ is generally negative valued, leading to a reduction in the total NEP.
+where we assume no correlations between phonon noise, junction noise, and amplifier noise, but include the unavoidable cross-correlation between the junction electrical and heat current fluctuations\cite{Golubev2001} (each tunneling event carries both charge and energy at the same time).
+It is also worth noting that the cross-correlation term $\langle\delta I_J\delta P_J\rangle$ is negatively valued under optimal bias conditions, leading to a reduction in the total NEP.